CompBiochBiophLab/Toolsold/README.md

+Here you have a compilation of courses  that may be interesting to have  in mind.
+I am sure you may find it a bit eclectic, but i hope it will be useful.

 # Introduction to Research for Essay Writing

 Writing is a task that sooner or latter every scientist must face at, and it is always nice to have a guide to start, specially for students.